LEXtoday City Guide Live Banner

 Nearby: Triangle Park, Bigg Blue Martini, Central Bank Center

-This towering 70-ft linear sculpture originally called at Ashland, the Henry Clay Estate its home before being moved downtown in 2022.
+This towering 70-ft linear sculpture originally called Ashland, the Henry Clay Estate its home before moving downtown in 2022.
 The public art piece was created by native Lexingtonian John Raymond Henry + serves as a focal point outside of the Central Bank Center.

 LEX Skyline Big Blue Building